SkyElysium/PrismIDE/README.md

 ## *How It Works*
 All things are ran in *```main.py```*.

 This is too terrible!!!
-Im trying to turn it into some files.
+I'm trying to turn it into some files.